Certaldo Alto

 We strongly recommend travel & trip-cancellation insurance.

-Commit with a $500 deposit to hold your place
+Commit with a nonrefundable $750 deposit to hold your place.

 THE FINE PRINT